cristernajr/sears-store/README.md

 ## Description

-Sears online store using AngularJS and Bootswatch.
+Sears online store using AngularJS and Bootswatch, developed in 2019.

 ## Index